maasijam/eurorack/1u/algo/README.md

 Algo is a 1u output module based on the [Befaco Out V3](https://www.befaco.org/out-v3/) schematic.
 <br />You need separate 1/4″ balanced audio jacks that can be connected to the 2*3 male pin header of the ALGO.
 I use the Intellijel Palette 62 case's built-in jacks.

+Disclaimer: This is a DIY project.
+Use at your own risk.

 <h3>Schematics</h3>